Last updated:

 The U.S. has long been a destination for people seeking asylum.

-Federal and state legislation and actions increasingly make it difficult for asylum seekers and migrants to enter the country, and the United States spends almost $2 billion annually detaining immigrants.
-With the end of Title 42 legislation (see below), there is expected to be a huge surge of claimants at all borders.
+Federal and state legislation and actions increasingly make it difficult for asylum seekers and migrants to enter the country, and the United States spends billions annually detaining potential refugees and asylum seekers.

 (Photo: Migrant camp near the U.S. border in Tijuana, Mexico.
 Credit: Barbara Zandoval on Unsplash)

 Once someone has been approved for asylum, they become a refugee and are entitled to all rights granted to refugees through the 1951 Refugee Convention.
-This includes being able to work with an employment visa.
-They may be granted some rights while their asylum case is in review.
+This includes traveling outside of the U.S., sponsoring family members, working and applying for legal permanent resident status (a ‘green card’).

 Latest Updates